lzwjava/blog-source/notes/2025-07-05-zoom-workplace-growth-en.md

 ---
-title: "Zoom Workplace: Growth and Expansion"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: 'Zoom Workplace: Growth and Expansion'
 translated: false
-generated: true
 ---

 When we talk about "Zoom Workspace," it's important to clarify that Zoom has evolved its offerings.
 While Zoom is primarily known for its video conferencing, the company has expanded into a broader suite of collaboration tools under the umbrella of **Zoom Workplace** (formerly Zoom One).
 This includes Zoom Meetings, Zoom Phone, Zoom Team Chat, Zoom Whiteboard, Zoom Rooms, and more recently, Zoom Docs, with a strong emphasis on AI integration (like AI Companion).